vmihalko/ksh/README.md

 To suppress compiler output, use `quiet make` instead of `make`.
 In some non-POSIX shells you might need to prepend `sh` to all calls to `bin/package`.

+Parallel building is supported by appending `-j` followed by the desired maximum number of concurrent jobs, e.g., `bin/package make -j4`.
+This speeds up building on systems with more than one CPU core.
+(Type `bin/package host cpu` to find out how many CPU cores your system has.)
+But it also causes log output to be chaotic and hard to decipher as multiple jobs write output all at once.
+The command `bin/package results` can help you find any warnings or errors.
+**Note:** The parallel building option is new as of 2024-08-01 and is still being tested.
+If you experience problems, please report them.
+Thanks :-)

 The compiled binaries are stored in the `arch` directory, in a subdirectory that corresponds to your architecture.
 The command `bin/package host type` outputs the name of this subdirectory.